-- 1. The DIMM socket has a "Plastic Safety Tab" and the DIMM memory module has an asymmetrical notch", so the DIMM memory module can only fit into the slot in one direction. - 2.
-Push the tabs out.
-Insert the DIMM memory modules into the socket at 90-degree angle then push down vertically position so that it will fit into place. - 3.
-The Mounting Holes and plastic tabs should fit over the edge and hold the DIMM memory modules in place.
+A. The DIMM slot has a "Plastic Safety Tab" and the DIMM memory module has an "asymmetrical notch", so the DIMM memory module can only fit in one direction.

+- B. Push the tabs out.
+Insert the DIMM memory modules into the socket at a 90-degree angle, then push down vertically so that it will fit into place. - C. The Mounting Holes and plastic tabs should fit over the edge and hold the DIMM memory modules in place.